hssmalo/steampunkfantasy/rules.md

 Default type of any shot is regular damage.
 Other types are always specified.

 Regular: any damage rolled on regular damage table of unspecified type.
 This does not include damage from any other type. \
-Psychic : any damage rolled on psychic damage table of unspecified type.\
+Psychic : any damage rolled on psychic damage table.\
 Poison : any damage rolled by poison effect\
 Fire   : any fire damage rolled